Hauteclere/backend_vs_frontend/readme.md

 In this talk I'll going over an introductory explanation of what we mean when we talk about "the backend" or "the frontend" in the context of web development.

-In the process, I'll be running through a little history as well so we can see how we got to where we are today, and maybe a little bit about where we are going...
+In the process, I'll be running through a little history as well so we can see how we got to where we are today.

 ## This Repo